Simulating Infant First-Person Sensorimotor Experience via Motion Retargeting from Babies to Humanoids: DISCUSSION

-We developed a framework to automatically retarget motions of infants onto infant simulators and humanoid robots, allowing us to not only look at the world from the baby’s eyes, but also emulate its somatosensory experience, i.e. the touch she feels and proprioceptive information about her body configuration.
-From a single video of an infant, we estimate her 3D body configuration and map it onto one of four target platforms: iCub (real and sim), EMFANT, and MIMo.
-The infant movements are then replayed on the humanoids, generating multimodal sensorimotor experiences: vision, touch, and proprioception (joint angles and velocities).
-The iCub~\cite{metta2010icub} is a physical robot with a body structure modeled after a human.
-It has a size of a 4-year old and as a physical robot, it is not ``growing'' and brings specific kinematic constraints.
-However, it can serve as an ultimate testbed in the physical world.
-MIMo~\cite{mattern2024mimo} is a ``growing platform'' \cite{lopez2025mimo}, which can be scaled to the infant size in individual recording sessions.
-With additional optimization, we achieved extremely accurate retargeting (average error under 0.5 cm).
-EMFANT is a musculoskeletal platform with highly realistic biomechanical constraints, which can additionally emulate proprioception in terms of muscle length and adds the possibility of muscle control.
 Beyond the spatial accuracy of the retargeting, we showed how our tool provides unique access to the sensorimotor spaces of developing infants.
 Through cross-embodiment latent alignment, we demonstrated how the sensorimotor space after retargeting to the three target platforms shares a common sensorimotor manifold.
 These analyses extend the findings in \cite{kanazawa2023open} based on proprioception by providing a truly multimodal sensory stream encompassing vision, touch, and vestibular signals.
 We also validated the touch emulation by comparing the distributions of touches automatically detected after retargeting with manually coded touches.
 This illustrates one important application of this work for behavioral science: automating the laborious annotation of behaviors by exploiting the simulated first-person experience.
-Applications of this idea include the semi- or fully automated annotation of touches to the body \cite{dimercurio_naturalistic_2018,Thomas2015} or hand regard \cite{van1997keeping}.
+Applications of this idea include the semi-automated annotation of touches to the body \cite{dimercurio_naturalistic_2018,khoury2022self} or hand regard \cite{van1997keeping}.

 There are several directions of future work.
 First, we plan to deploy this tool to much larger datasets of infant video recordings in supine position to better understand the mechanisms underlying sensorimotor development and the possibility of early detection of atypical development.
 Second, we will test how the tools generalize to children and adults with more complex whole-body movements and interaction with objects.
 Next to applications in sensorimotor development and embodied cognition, this tool may be relevant in humanoid robotics, providing realistic multimodal retargeting and narrowing the embodiment gap between humans and humanoids.